OpenRiskNet/home/openshift/openshift_centos.md

 Set up an OAUTH app in your GitHub organisation.

-Callback URL will be line this:
+The callback URL will be line this:
 `https://<dns or ip>:8443/oauth2callback/github`
 (where GitHub is the name of the provider in the master-config.yaml file.

-For htpasswd file try this:
+For htpasswd file try this (the users.htpasswd file must be put in /var/lib/origin/openshift.local.config/master/):

 ```sh
 yum install -y httpd-tools